AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/xapi.md

 ## API authentication {#apiauthentication}

-Learning Manager xAPI use OAuth 2.0 framework to authenticate and authorize your client applications.&nbsp;Once you register your application, you can get the clientId and clientSecret.
-Get URL is used in  browser  as it authenticates the Learning Manager users using their pre-configured accounts such as SSO, Adobe ID.&nbsp;
+Learning Manager xAPI use OAuth 2.0 framework to authenticate and authorize your client applications.
+Once you register your application, you can get the clientId and clientSecret.
+Get URL is used in  browser  as it authenticates the Learning Manager users using their pre-configured accounts such as SSO, Adobe ID.

-GET&nbsp;https://captivateprime.adobe.com/oauth/o/authorize?client_id=<Enter&nbsp;your clientId>&redirect_uri=<Enter a url to redirect to>&state=<Any String data>&scope=<admin:xapi or learner:xapi>&response_type=CODE.
+GET https://captivateprime.adobe.com/oauth/o/authorize?client_id=<Enter your clientId>&redirect_uri=<Enter a url to redirect to>&state=<Any String data>&scope=<admin:xapi or learner:xapi>&response_type=CODE.

 ## Tracking xAPI statements as Prime LO {#trackingxapistatementsasprimelo}